aalfons/robustHD/README.md

 parameter \[see [Alfons et al., 2013](https://doi.org/10.1214/12-AOAS575)\].
-In general, a larger value of this regularization parameter yields more regression coefficients being set to zero, which can be seen as a form of variable selection for the linear model.
+In general, a larger value of this regularization parameter yields more regression coefficients being set to zero, which can be seen as a form of variable selection.

 For convenience, `sparseLTS()` can internally estimate the smallest value of the regularization parameter that sets all coefficients to zero.
 With `mode = "fraction"`, the values supplied via the argument `lambda` are then taken as fractions of this estimated value (i.e., they are multiplied with the internally estimated value).
+In this example, the optimal value of the the regularization parameter is selected by estimating the prediction error (`crit = "PE"`) via 5-fold cross-validation with one replication
+(`splits = foldControl(K = 5, R = 1)`).
+The default prediction loss
-In this example, the prediction error is estimated via 5-fold cross-validation for selecting the optimal value of the regularization parameter, and the seed of the random number generator is supplied for reproducibility.
+function is the root trimmed mean squared prediction error.
+Finally, the seed of the random number generator is supplied for reproducibility.

 ``` text